beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

-The `?` operator can be used in functions that have a return type of `Result`, because it is defined to work in the same way as the `match` expression we defined in Listing 9-6.
+The `?` operator can be used in functions that have a return type of `Result`, because it is defined to work in the same way as the `match` expression we defined in listing 9-6.
 The part of the `match` that requires a return type of `Result` is `return Err(e)`, so the return type of the function can be a `Result` to be compatible with this `return`.